Online World Modeling Enables Real-World Inverse Reinforcement Learning from Observation: Acknowledgments

 \section{Acknowledgments}

 TH is supported by the U.S. National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 2140004.
 HR is supported by the U.S. National Science Foundation under Grant No. 2313998.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. National Science Foundation.
+We thank Jesse Zhang for insightful discussions about experimentation.